Professional Development

 - Description: This course provides participants with an understanding of how applied behavior analysis principles pertain to individuals with ASD, including implementation associated with teaching various skills and supporting behavior in educational settings.
 The functional assessment of problem behavior as well as proactive and preventative methods for addressing problem behavior will be addressed.
 In addition, evidence-based instructional strategies to develop communication, social, self-help, and academic skills will be emphasized and linked to behavioral needs.

-- Meetings: The first virtual meeting will be January 9, 2023 at 5:00PM.
+- Meetings: The first virtual meeting will be October 30, 2023 at 5:00PM.
 Participants will receive instructions the week prior.

-- Deadline to Register: January 7, 2023
+- Deadline to Register: October 26, 2023

 Augmentative/Alternative Communication Systems and Assistive/Instructional Technology for Students with Autism Spectrum Disorders with Field Experience